Index Enhancements «Prev Next»

 Background and Overview

-In this exercise, you will create a function-based index as part of your PETSTORE database.
-The index will be used to retrieve sales data based on the month that a sale occurred, which will help spot seasonal buying trends.
+In this exercise, you will create a function-based index in the PETSTORE schema.
+The goal is to speed up queries that group or filter sales by the month a sale occurred, which can help identify seasonal buying trends.

 Fact File

-Review the fact file to find out more information about the House-O-Pets and its Oracle database.
+Review the fact file to learn about the House-O-Pets application and its Oracle schema.

-Click the View Petstore Tables link below to see the contents of the tables in the House-O-Pets database.
+Click the View Petstore Tables link to see the tables used in this course project:

 View Petstore Tables